 Every team must bring their own collegiate or NFL sized football (junior-sized or non-college / non-NFL sized balls are not permitted).
-The San Antonio SSC will provide all field equipment and flags.
+The Austin SSC will provide all field equipment and flags.

 Unlike past seasons, teams will NO LONGER be required to line judge before or after their games.
 SSC officials will now be responsible for these duties.

 If a team is short the minimum number of players to play a regulation game, the game will be ruled a forfeit.